LGBTQ culture in New York City: State of New York official LGBTQ monument

+National LGBTQ Wall of Honor

+On June 27, 2019, the National LGBTQ Wall of Honor was inaugurated at the Stonewall Inn.
+The landmark is an American memorial wall in Lower Manhattan dedicated to LGBTQ "pioneers, trailblazers, and heroes".
+The wall is located inside of the Stonewall Inn, and is a part of the Stonewall National Monument, the first U.S. National Monument dedicated to LGBTQ rights and history.
+The first fifty nominees were announced in June 2019 and the wall was unveiled on June 27, 2019, as a part of the Stonewall 50 – WorldPride NYC 2019 events.
+Each year five additional names will be added.

-Monkeypox public health emergency
+Mpox public health emergency

-In 2022, the LGBT community in New York City became the epicenter of the monkeypox outbreak in the Western Hemisphere.
+In 2022, the LGBT community in New York City became the epicenter of the mpox outbreak in the Western Hemisphere.
 New York Governor Kathy Hochul and New York City Mayor Eric Adams declared corresponding public health emergencies in the state and city, respectively, in July 2022.

 Demographics and economy

 Population and concentration

 New York City has been estimated to have become home to over 270,000 self-identifying gay and bisexual individuals, higher than San Francisco and Los Angeles combined.

 Economic clout

 Lonely Planet New York City stated that of the demographics, the city's LGBT population has "one of the largest disposable incomes", encompassing professionals including physicians, attorneys, engineers, scientists, financiers, and journalists, as well as those in the entertainment industry, fashion design, and realty.
 Conversely, New York City is also a highly popular LGBT tourist destination, and the city actively courts LGBTQ tourism.

 Gay villages

 Manhattan

+Manhattan is the epicenter of LGBTQ culture.
 The Christopher Street area of the West Village portion of Greenwich Village in Manhattan was the historical hub of gay life in New York City and continues to be a cultural center for the LGBT experience.
 Chelsea in Manhattan is another focal point of gay social life, and the East Village/Lower East Side area of Manhattan is also a gayborhood.
 Hell's Kitchen and Morningside Heights are additional Manhattan neighborhoods which have developed a significant LGBT presence of their own.